O-tero/alx-system_engineering-devops/0x00-shell_basics/README.md

-prints path name of current working directory
+displays the content list of your current directory